 Oats offer a number of potential benefits, including reduced cholesterol and blood sugar levels.
 What’s more, they’re very filling and naturally gluten-free — but may be contaminated with glutenous grains.

 Oats are usually well tolerated, with no adverse effects in healthy individuals.

-They are a good source of many vitamins, minerals and unique plant compounds.
+Oats are among the world’s healthiest grains and a good source of many vitamins, minerals, and unique plant compounds.

 Beta glucans, a type of soluble fiber in this grain, provide numerous health benefits.
 These include lower cholesterol, better heart health, and reduced blood sugar and insulin responses.